Why is a family health history helpful? What information do I need?

 Can I get a copy of my results?

 Yes, at the end of the survey you will be able to print your results.
 These results contain personal health information about you and your relatives.
 If you choose to share your results we recommend you take reasonable precautions.
-For example, you might encrypt the information prior to sending it over email.
+For example, you might encrypt the information before sending it over email.

 What do my results mean?